roshadah/We-rate-dogs-analysis/README.md

 ## Key Insights for Presentation
 I introduce each of the variables one by one.
 To start, I use the boxplots across variable to determine their disrtibution.
-The rating distribution shows that most of the user rating is 1.1 which about 50% of the rating.
+The rating distribution shows that most of the user rating is 1.1 which is about 50% of the rating.
 The scatterplt shows that postive relationship exist between rating and favorite_count.
 .The source columns shows that most of the WeRateDogs Twitter user are using iphones.